bjnath/demodocs/new_docs_dev.md

 ### 'Something is wrong with the numpy installation'

-The NumPy build may fail with
+The docs build may fail with
 ```
 ImportError: Something is wrong with the numpy installation.
 While importing we detected an older version of numpy in ['/home/bjn/numpy_git/numpy-1/numpy'].
 One uninstall numpy until none is found, then reinstall this version.
 ```